-From early days, we are told that first impressions matter.
-So, the welcome email is used by the subscriber to make an impression on your brand.
-Also, when the subscriber has agreed to receive emails from you, this is your chance to begin nurturing the relationship.
-Such email can set the tone for the business-customer relationship.
-Additionally, it will also impact whether the recipients will continue opening your campaigns in the future.
+From the early days, we are told that first impressions matter.
+So, welcome emails are commonly used to make an impression on your subscribers.
+This is the first step and is also your chance to begin nurturing your relationship with your target audience.
+Such an email can set the tone for it and make a difference on whether the recipients will continue to open your future email campaigns.

-Welcome emails have a higher open rate of up to 80% higher than the other emails.
-If you’re not sending such emails, you are missing an opportunity to connect with those in your email list.
+Welcome emails have an open rate of 50%, which makes it 86% more effective than regular newsletters.
+If you are not sending such emails, you are missing out on an opportunity to connect with those on your email list.
+Research shows that users who receive a welcome email show 33% more engagement with the brand.

 Below are the best examples that you can learn from to ensure effective email marketing.

 Regardless of what you’re selling, competition is fierce.
-Hence, your subscriber will receive hundreds of offers daily to sign up to an email list.
-So, if they have taken time to sign up to your particular email list, it means that they’re interested in what you have to say.
+Hence, your subscriber will receive hundreds of offers daily to sign up for an email list.
+So, if they have taken time to sign up for your particular email list, it means that they’re interested in what you have to say.

 Take a look at the example below: